- Team: Georgia Richards, Jeffrey K Aronson, Ben Goldacre, Carl Heneghan, Kamal R. Mahtani

 In many parts of the world, substantial numbers of people may purchase and consume codeine from OTC products.
 Clinicians should ask patients about their use of OTC products, and public health measures are required to improve the collection of sales data and safety of such products, including the identification and prevention of codeine misuse and abuse and raising the awareness and education of the harms of codeine.

-We collaborated with Dr Tara Gomes and colleagues at the University of Toronto on a time series analysis of regulatory changes and rescheduling of low-dose codeine in Canada, accepted for publication in CMAJ Open (In Press).
+We collaborated with Dr Tara Gomes and colleagues at the University of Toronto on a time series analysis of regulatory changes and rescheduling of low-dose codeine in Canada, published in CMAJ Open.

 Essential Medicines Lists